 A corrugated pallet’s strength comes from the placement of the runners in relation to the product being packed onto the pallet.
 The goal is to evenly distribute the weight of the load across the runners.
 Your staff needs to understand the intended design of corrugated pallets and how to pack out the pallet to ensure stability.

-A corrugated pallet is not intended for rough handling, slewing, sliding, or frequent “touches” during storing or shipping.
+A cardboard pallet is not intended for rough handling, slewing, sliding, or frequent “touches” during storing or shipping.
 Staff should be trained to reduce the amount of movements of the shipment, to handle the pallet with care and to ensure that the pallet is always placed on a supported structure such as supported racking or on the floor.
 If your product allows for stacking, your corrugated pallet manufacturer will have recommendations for maximum stacking height as well as dynamic load capacity.

 With proper training, our customers often report an increase in efficiency and a reduction in the number of damaged shipments as the number of “touches” decrease while handling becomes more cautious and purposeful.